kpogodzinski/yt_playlist_tracker/README.md

 ## Features

 - Create a personal user account
-- Search for YouTube channels by name
+- Search for YouTube channels
 - Browse and save playlists from channels
 - Refresh playlists to update their content
 - Sort saved playlists by title, progress, date saved, or last watched
-- Hide completed playlists and watched videos
+- Mark videos as watched or not watched
 - Track progress of watched videos within playlists
-- Mark videos as watched or not watched
+- Hide completed playlists and watched videos

 ## Requirements